 This Project has been part of the Foundation’s work since 2010.
 Under its auspices the Foundation has coordinated very successfully the initiation of high impact social justice litigation.
-Click on each year in the table below to read the history and updates of the cases litigated through the Pro Bono High Impact Litigation Project.
+See the table below for summaries and updates of the cases litigated through the Pro Bono High Impact Litigation Project.

 Samantha R., et al v.
 North Carolina, et al, pending in State Court in North Carolina, is systemic litigation designed to address the failure of the State of North Carolina to provide appropriate behavioral health services to citizens with intellectual and/or developmental disabilities (I/DD).
 The case is being handled by Drinker Biddle, Jerry Hartman, and Disability Rights North Carolina.
 The lawsuit challenges North Carolina’s failure to have a comprehensive or an effective plan for addressing unnecessary institutionalization and provide adequate alternatives to institutionalization.